joshuaeduque/PS3MAPI/docs/METHODS.md

 # MAPI Methods

-MAPILib provides two types of methods for most operations.
+MAPILib provides two types of methods for most operations: methods that return an MAPIResult, and then general convenience methods.

 ## MAPIResult Methods